sjfke/ocp-sample-flask-helm/README.md

 Conveniently, the chart name does not change, so the chart does not have to be recreated from scratch only `Chart.yaml` and `values.yaml` need minor updates.
 Notice that the `Chart.version`, and the `Chart.appVersion` are both updated even though there are no fundamental changes to the Helm chart itself.

+Performing an `helm upgrade` or `helm rollback` is likely to impact site availability so be sure to test the impact.

 ```bash
 $ cp -R flask-lorem-ipsum flask-lorem-ipsum-v0.2.0